eliaskg/EKSound/readme.markdown

 It works with the HTML5 "audio" tag.
 Please have in mind that this technique is only supported by modern browsers like Safari 4, Google Chrome or Firefox 3.5.

-Also have in mind that there are still format issues for playing files like *.mp3, *.wav and *.ogg which affect all browsers.

-Therefore this class will be only really useful in the near future.

 ## Installation